theGinger34/MyCode/README.md

 # MyCode
-This will be a repository of my coding projects I create for RIT and for myself
+This is a repository of my coding projects I create for RIT and for myself